 If there is a warrant:

-Make yourself sure that the warrant includes your exact address, your name, or the name of someone who is in the house.
-If the order has your name or the name of a person who is at the house, it is better if the person named in the order steps out so as the officers do not enter the house.
+If there is a warrant make sure that the warrant includes your exact address, your name, or the name of someone who is in the house.
+If the order has your name or the name of a person who’s at the house, it is better if the person named in the order steps out so as the officers do not enter the house.

 If there is NO warrant: